V-Socrates/Is-It-Moist/README.md

 Use the following design if you are building the curcuit without adafruit's T-Cobbler Plus
 ![alt text](https://raw.githubusercontent.com/V-Socrates/It-is-Moist/master/Documentation/IMAGES-VIDEOS/Build%20Related/Is%20It%20Moist.jpg)
 ### Software Setup
 Now that the circuit is built, it is time to setup your Micro SD card.
 The first step is to download the [Raspbian OS](https://drive.google.com/file/d/1Ecotum-11qHcblA57sbwOcbmJJJ9XkQF/view?usp=sharing) and [Etcher](https://etcher.io/).
+Make sure to download the version that is made for your OS.
 Plugin your Micro SD card into your card reader and plug it into your computer and follow the steps below.

 Run Etcher and click "Select image".
 ![alt text](https://raw.githubusercontent.com/V-Socrates/It-is-Moist/master/Documentation/IMAGES-VIDEOS/Build%20Related/Etcher1.PNG)